-This indicator remains worse than target at 86.6%.
+Results remain consistent as performance is worse than target at 86.4%.
 The goal is to increase this percentage to 95% by March 31, 2019 through resolving the health human resource shortages, providing sufficient incremental operating room and bed capacity (including shifting resources and services where needed), and ensuring offices are booking patients First in, First out within each wait time category as clinically appropriate.
 In partnership with surgeons and surgeon offices, VCH is also working to improve waitlist management and accurate assignment of diagnosis codes.
 Additionally, we are improving OR efficiency to maximize the use of the current OR time available by improving the first case start time, reducing turnaround time, decreasing the number of early finishes and reducing seasonal closures.